Forest ecology: Ecological potential of forest species

 Every parameter is scored between 0 and 5 for each considered species, and then a global mean value calculated.
 A value above 3.5 is considered high, below 3.0 low, and intermediate for those in between.
 In this study Fagus sylvatica has a score of 3.82, Fraxinus excelsior 3.08 and Juglans regia 2.92; and are examples of the three categories.

+Competition

+Forest ecosystem interactions consist of not only symbiotic relationships, but also competition.
+Competition can either be in forms of intraspecific or interspecific competition.
+Intraspecific competition can occur between members of the same species for resources, whereas interspecific competition occurs between different species in a population.
+For example, in order to fulfil nutritional needs decomposing organic matter in soils is a sought after resource by plants, microbes and fungi.
+Invasive species in forest ecosystems also play a role in interspecific competition.
+They often compete with native species for resources and may conquer these resources successfully due to low intraspecific competition.
+The hemlock woolly adelgid and the emerald ash borer are examples of well known invasive species that colonize an area and create disturbances in forest ecology by killing host trees and reducing forest vegetation.

 Matter and energy flows

 Energy flux

 Forest ecologists are interested in the effects of large disturbances, such as wildfires.
 Montana, United States.

 Forests accumulate large amounts of standing biomass, and many are capable of accumulating it at high rates, i.e. they are highly productive.
 Such high levels of biomass and tall vertical structures represent large stores of potential energy that can be converted to kinetic energy under the right circumstances.

-The world’s forests contain about 606 gigatonnes of living biomass (above- and below-ground) and 59 gigatonnes of dead wood.
+The world's forests contain about 606 gigatonnes of living biomass (above- and below-ground) and 59 gigatonnes of dead wood.

-Two such conversions of great importance are fires and treefalls, both of which radically alter the biome and the physical environment where they occur.
+Two such conversions of great importance are fires and treefalls, both of which radically alter forest structure and ecosystem processes and the physical environment where they occur.
 Also, in forests of high productivity, the rapid growth of the trees themselves induces biome and environmental changes, although at a slower rate and lower intensity than relatively instantaneous disturbances such as fires.